retainful/woocommerce/readme.txt

 == Next Order Coupons ==

 Retainful can help you drive repeat purchases by sending single-use, unique coupon codes for the next purchase.
 The customer can redeem this coupon code during their next purchase.
 This helps you retain your existing customers, get repeated orders and earn more dollars per customer.
+[A step-by-step guide to create a next order coupon campaign in your WooCommerce store](https://help.retainful.com/automations/next-order-coupons-and-follow-up-emails)

 == Features Overview ==